adventuregamestudio/ags-manual-source/ScriptManagedStructs.md

 ### Built-in managed structs

 Besides the managed structs that you may write in your game script, there is a collection of structs declared by the engine itself.
 Majority of them are declared using another special keyword: `builtin`.
-This keyword prevents creating struct's object using `new`.
-This is done because these structs have internal parts hidden from script, and only engine is allowed to create these, either at game's startup, or when you call certain functions (for example: [`Overlay.CreateGraphical`](Overlay#overlaycreategraphical) creates and returns `Overlay` managed object).
+This keyword prevents creating struct's object using `new` command.
+This is done because these structs have internal parts hidden from script, and only engine is allowed to create these, either at game's startup, or when you call certain functions (for example: [`Overlay.CreateGraphical`](Overlay#overlaycreategraphical) creates a `Overlay` managed object and returns a pointer to it).

 You should not be using `builtin` keyword yourself.
-That's not forbidden, but will do no good, as you won't be able to work with your own managed struct.
+That's not forbidden, but will do no good, as it will prevent you from working with your own managed struct.

 ### Examples